CAORC LEADERSHIP and STAFF

 Katie Jost

 Katie Jost joined CAORC in 2016.
-As Program Director, she oversees and administers CAORC programs including the Multi-Country Research Fellowship, the CAORC-NEH Research Fellowship, and oversees the West African Acquisitions Project.
+As Senior Program Director, she oversees and administers CAORC programs including the Multi-Country Research Fellowship, the CAORC-NEH Research Fellowship, and oversees the West African Acquisitions Project.

 Katie also works with CAORC’s network of Overseas Research Centers on a variety of initiatives and collaborative programs.
 She offers guidance on fellowship activities and reporting to funders for the centers.
 She also manages the fellowship alumni initiative and manages CAORC’s social media.